bluesat-archive/numbat-embedded/README.md

 First, make sure you have the `arm-none-eabi` GNU toolchain and `arm-none-eabi-gdb` for building and debugging the RTOS for ARM.
 These can be found in ubuntu/debian/arch package repositories.

+On ubuntu you can install this by running `sudo apt-get install gcc-arm-none-eabi gdb-arm-none-eabi`.
+You will also need ros's catkin build system installed.
+The recomended way to get this is by setting up a normal ros install and using the version provided by ros.org, however catkin also exists as a seperate package in the ubuntu package repository.

-If you decide to use a different ARM toolchain, you may have to modify the `.compiler_makedefs` file to suit your system.
+If you decide to use a different ARM toolchain, you may have to modify the `build-tools/compiler_makedefs.cmake` file to suit your system.

 In the root folder, run:

-    make
+    catkin_make

 to build all modules.

 If you are having problems, check your prerequisites are being met.

-If everything goes well, you will end up with a bunch of .elf files in the build directory in the repository root folder.
+If everything goes well, you will end up with a bunch of .elf files in the `elfs` directory in the repository root folder.
 These are ready to flash to the hardware!

 # Running modules on real hardware

 To flash your elf files and test your code, you'll need OpenOCD.
 This is an open-source debugging interface tool that allows you to use GDB to flash images and debug your code.

 You have 2 options here.
-You can install OpenOCD from your distributions package manager, or install OpenOCD from source.
+You can install OpenOCD from your distributions package manager (`sudo apt-get install openocd`), or install OpenOCD from source.
 See (https://github.com/ntfreak/openocd) for the second option

 Once you have OpenOCD installed
     - connect the EK-TM4C123GXL board to your computer via the USB connector labelled 'debug'